ahdingyantech/simple-page-layout/README.md

 !!!
 - simple_page_layout 'My Site', :html_lang => :zh do
-  -# your code here with yaml
+  -# your code here like:
   .page-content
     yield
 ```